-The treatment of thermodynamics given in this section is called the energy representation because it is based on the fundamental potential $\mathcal{E}(S, V, N)$ in which the energy is expressed as a function of the complete set of extensive variables $\{S, V, N\}$.
-This energy representation is intimately related to the microcanonical ensemble, as the discussion near the beginning of this section shows.
+The treatment of thermodynamics given in this section is called the energy representation because it is based on the fundamental potential $\mathcal{E}(S,V,N)$ in which the energy is expressed as a function of the complete set of extensive variables $\{S,V,N\}$.
+This energy representation, as we have seen, is intimately related to the microcanonical ensemble.
 In Sec.
-3.8 of the last chapter we met a grand-potential representation for thermodynamics, which was based on the grand potential $\Omega(T, \tilde{\mu}, V)$ and was intimately related to the grand canonical ensemble for systems of volume V in equilibrium with a heat and particle bath that has temperature T and chemical potential $\tilde{\mu}$.
-In the next two sections we shall meet the two representations of thermodynamics that are intimately related to the canonical and Gibbs ensembles, and shall discover their special power at handling certain special issues.
+5.3, we shall meet the grand-potential representation for thermodynamics, which is intimately related to the grand canonical ensemble for systems of volume V in equilibrium with a heat and particle bath that has temperature T and chemical potential $\tilde{\mu}$.
+Then in Secs.
+5.4 and 5.5, we shall meet the two representations of thermodynamics that are intimately related to the canonical and Gibbs ensembles, and shall discover their special power at handling certain special issues.
 And in Ex.
-5.3 we shall meet a representation and ensemble based on enthalpy.
+5.4 we shall meet a representation and ensemble based on enthalpy.
 These five representations and their ensembles are summarized in Table 5.1 above.